Transforming a Utility from the Inside Out

 Organisational Transformation:

-Shift from compliance culture to learning culture — measured through WILD's validated diagnostic tools
+34% measurable culture shift - from compliance to learning orientation, measured through WILD's validated diagnostic tools

-Leadership capability embedded, not dependent on external consultants
+Leadership capability embedded across the organisation, not dependent on external consultants

 Operational Performance: